Blak1908/FER-app/README.md

 ## Features

-- **Interactive Conversations:** Engage in interactive and dynamic conversations with the chatbot.
+User interaction
-- **Multi-Task Handling:** The chatbot can handle a wide range of tasks including answering questions, providing recommendations, and more.
+Multi-task handling, including answering questions, providing recommendations, and more Context-aware responses, resulting in more natural interactions User analysis
-- **Context-Aware Responses:** Responses are generated considering the context of the conversation, resulting in more natural interactions.
+Integration with speech-to-text and text-to-speech models

 ## Technologies Used